AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 Voice typing isn't perfect though.
 Background noise can still cause problems, and speaking punctuation commands (like "period" or "new paragraph") takes some getting used to.
 But these minor inconveniences pale in comparison to the freedom this technology provides.

 What's particularly exciting is how voice typing is evolving to understand context better.
-Modern AI can now often distinguish between homophones (like "their" vs. "there") based on the sentence meaning.
-Some advanced systems are even beginning to detect emotion in speech and adjust punctuation accordingly!
+Modern AI in 2026 can reliably distinguish between homophones (like "their" vs. "there") based on the sentence meaning.
+Advanced systems now detect emotion in speech and adjust punctuation accordingly—a frustrated tone might add an exclamation mark, while a questioning inflection adds a question mark without you having to say "question mark."

 I've seen firsthand how this technology transforms lives.
 A student I worked with went from spending hours on writing assignments to completing them in a fraction of the time—with better results.
 The relief on her face was unforgettable when she realized technology could bridge this gap for her.